prebid/prebid.github.io/dev-docs/cmp-best-practices.md

 In these approaches, the publisher has to be aware of the geo and tell Prebid.js what to do:

-- When in the EEA, the page sets `consentManagement` config, but when not in the EEA, the page avoids setting the `consentManagement` config, turning off GDPR enforcement.
+- When in the EEA, the page sets `consentManagement` config, but when not in the EEA, the page avoids setting the `consentManagement` config, turning off TCF controls.
 - When not in the EEA, the page sets `consentManagement` config with defaultGdprScope=false so that if the CMP is slow to respond then enforcement is off.

 ## CMP Best Practices